-Bernalillo is a little rural town just minutes north of Albuquerque on the way to the Santa Ana Casino.
+Bernalillo is a small rural town just north of Albuquerque.

 The town has some dirt roads, manufactured homes in disrepair, livestock grazing in back yards, Obama signs in front yards.

-By the freeway, on the South Hill frontage road, is the Kaktus Brewery and a Wednesday night Blues Jam.
+By the freeway, on the South Hill frontage road, is the Kaktus Brewery.

-The brewery has taken over an old fashioned 1950’s house modified to fit the business needs of a 2019 craft brewery.
-When you enter what used to be someone’s living room, the brewing area is visible through a side door.
-In the bar,an older group of pony tailed fans, men and women, drink.
-The blues jam is happening in an outside patio area where previous owners barbecued ribs and listened to Mozart.
+The brewery itself has taken over an old fashioned 1950’s house and modified it to fit the business needs of a 2019 craft brewery.
+What used to be someone’s bedroom has become a brewing area.
+In the bar, through what used to be a living room door, I can see an older group of pony tailed fans, men and women, drinking.
+The blues jam is happening in the back patio area where previous owners barbecued ribs and listened to Mozart.

 Blues, as I usually think of them, belong on a front porch in Mississippi on a hot humid evening.
 An old black man sits on the edge of his porch, guitar strings sticking up like copperheads from the river.
 He hits a few chords and then his sad story comes out.
 The old man’s old favorite hound lays on a corner of the porch, his tail tapping the wood deck as his master’s knarled fingers move across the guitar frets.